Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.markdown

 ## Setup pre-commit

 A popular framework to manage pre-commits is called [pre-commit](https://pre-commit.com/).
 It is written in Python.
-Therefore you first need to install Python, if you do not already have it installed.
+Thus you first need to install Python, if you do not already have it installed.

 1. (In case you do not have Python) Download and install conda via one of the methods below.
-Miniconda is a very minimal installation which comes only with the strictly necessary to get started.
+You can either install Miniconda which is a very minimal installation.
+It comes only with the bare necessary to get started.
 Miniconda should be enough for this tutorial.
-If you would like to have a bit more tools/modules installed (mainly for data analyses), choose Anaconda.
+Or, if you would like to have a bit more tools/modules installed (mainly for data analyses), choose Anaconda.
     - Manually download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual#Downloads).
     - Or run `winget install -e --id Anaconda.Miniconda3` or `winget install -e --id Anaconda.Anaconda3` from the terminal.